cas1m1r/EDU/Assembly/0x4/README.md

 ![missingNull](https://raw.githubusercontent.com/cas1m1r/EDU/main/Assembly/0x4/openFlagNoNullTermination.png)

-Ahh intersting, the filename is getting mangled somehow.
-Well flag.txt is 8 bytes, and at 9th we have a f instead of a null byte.
-Well f in hex is 0x66, so lets just subtract that value:
+Ahh interesting, the filename is getting mangled somehow.
+Well 'flag.txt' is 8 bytes, and at 9th byte we can see from strace that we have an f instead of a null byte.
+ASCII 'f' in hex is 0x66, so lets just subtract that value:

 ![fopen](https://raw.githubusercontent.com/cas1m1r/EDU/main/Assembly/0x4/FixingFileOpen.png)